 How to apply

 To apply to become a background adjudicator follow these steps:

 Step 1.
 Fill in the adjudicator registration form and profile.

 Step 2.
 Provide written authorisation for the Construction Contracts Registrar to seek a criminal history check.
 Get the criminal history check application form .

 Step 3.
 Pay the registration fee of 115 revenue units.
-To find out more about revenue units, including their current dollar value, go to the Department of Treasury and Finance website.
+Find out more about revenue units.

 Step 4.
 Submit your application and supporting documents to the Construction Contracts Registrar.